RyuU12358/Frockly/README.md

 **Frockly** is a visual Excel formula builder powered by Blockly.

+It lets you edit and refactor Excel formulas *structurally*, instead of dealing with deeply nested text formulas.

 You can build Excel formulas using blocks instead of typing, with support for: